VeriTrail: Closed-Domain Hallucination Detection with Traceability: VeriTrail

+A claim may contain multiple distinct parts, which we refer to as “sub-claims.”
+For example, the claim\textit{ “Company X acquired two startups in 2020 as part of its expansion into healthcare”} can be split into: (1) Company X acquired two startups in 2020, and (2) these acquisitions were part of its expansion into healthcare.
+Identifying sub-claims is important because, as noted in \autoref{sec:framework}, all parts of a claim must be supported in order to justify a “Fully Supported” verdict.

-\item \textbf{Sub-Claim Decomposition.} VeriTrail applies Claimify’s Decomposition module to each claim $c$, attempting to rewrite it as a set of simpler sub-claims.
-If multiple sub-claims are returned, they are added to a queue and recursively decomposed.
-If only a single sub-claim is returned, no further decomposition is attempted.
-To prevent infinite loops, VeriTrail skips previously processed sub-claims and enforces a maximum number of decomposition attempts.\footnote{ We set this maximum to 20 in our experiments.} Sub-claims are retained as context for the Evidence Selection step but are not verified directly.
+To identify sub-claims for the claim $c$, VeriTrail applies Claimify’s Decomposition module, which attempts to rewrite the input text as a set of simpler, independently verifiable statements.
+If multiple sub-claims are returned, they are added to a queue for further decomposition.
+If only a single sub-claim is returned, it is treated as final and not processed further.
+To prevent infinite loops, VeriTrail skips previously processed sub-claims and enforces a maximum number of decomposition attempts.\footnote{We set this maximum to 20 in our experiments.} Sub-claims are retained as context for the following steps but are not verified directly.